 Start Form Documentation

-You may need to collect other documentation at the same time the start form is received.
+You will need to collect other documentation at the same time the start form is received.

 - Right to work visa if applicable

-Some organisations will request copies of employee’s passports.
 These can be used to confirm the right to work in the UK.
-However, further proof may also be required.
 If you know your employee’s passport number it should be included in your RTI return.
 Auditors may request passport copies when auditing the accounts for UK tax relief.

 A – Apply the standard tax code for the current year i.e.: nnnnL continuous basis